shcaba/Sebastes_melanops_WA/Document/_main.md

 The length data for the assessment model were tabulated into 2-cm length bins ranging from 10 cm to 64 cm, with accumulator bins at each end.

-The length composition data indicate some general differences between the three fishery types, with the trawl fisheries producing the largest fish, the recreational fisheries producing the smallest fish, and the non-trawl fisheries producing fish of intermediate length (Figures \ref{fig:trawl-length-comps}-\ref{fig:rec-length-comps}).
+The length composition data indicate some general differences between the three fishery types, with the trawl fisheries producing the largest fish, the recreational fisheries producing the smallest fish, and the non-trawl fisheries producing fish of intermediate length (Figures \ref{fig:trawl-length-comps}-\ref{fig:rec-length-comps}), though the differece between the last two are not large.
 There is little evidence in any of the length composition data of distinct modes or successions of modes from one year to the next that might represent strong year-classes.

 ##### Commercial

-The biological data for the commercial fishery were extracted from PacFIN on 23 March, 2023.
-These data are from trawl and non-trawl (hook-and-line) fisheries; there is no live-fish fishery off Washington.
-Of the 9,009 records available within PacFIN (each representing a single specimen), 4,989 were from the commercial trawl fishery (Table X).
+Biological data for the commercial fishery were extracted from PacFIN on 23 March, 2023.
+These data are from trawl and non-trawl (hook-and-line) fisheries (there has been no live-fish fishery off Washington).
+Of the 9,009 records available within PacFIN (each representing a single specimen), 4,990 were from the commercial trawl fishery (Table \ref{tab:WA_Comm_Lt_samps}).

-Length composition data are reported either in fork length or total length.
-Fork lengths are preferred; where they are missing the total length is used.
-These data are expanded to reduce the effect of non-uniform sampling effort (Table X).
+For use as compositional data in the assessment, lengths undergo a two-stage expansion as implemented in the PacFIN.Utilities R library (https://github.com/pfmc-assessments/PacFIN.Utilities).
 The expansions are by weight, catch/sampled catch; first on a per-trip level, and then on a per-year, per-fishery level.
 Expansion factors have a minimum value of 1, and are capped at their 90th percentile value.
 The final sample size is the product of the two expansion factors, which is then capped at its 90th percentile value.
-The final sample sizes for the Washington biological data ranged from 1 to 389.7, with a median value of 10.4.

-The data were stratified by gender and fishery.
+The data were stratified by fishery and sex (Table \ref{tab:WA_Comm_Lt_samps}).
 The final sample sizes were stratified and summed by length bin (10 cm to 64 cm bins, 2 cm in width), and an effective sample size is computed from the number of trips and number of fish each stratum represents, according to the Stewart and Miller method for multinomial fishery data.
-Unsexed fish were treated as above, but entered as a separate dataset.

 ##### Recreational

 The Washington Department of Fish and Wildlife biological database provided sampled length data from the recreational fishery for sexed and unsexed samples for years 1979-2022.
-Sexed samples were the largest sample sizes and covered most years (Table XX).
+Sexed samples were the largest sample sizes and covered most years (Table \ref{tab:rec_length_sample}).
 Composition data were used as collected (i.e., not expanded).
 Effective sample sizes were based on unique "sequence" sizes, which is roughly equivalent to a trip.

 #### Survey data